-- Approve the types of investment options offered within the Plans so as to provide a broad range of options along the risk/return spectrum; - Approve the appointment and removal of investment options, including any delegated glidepath providers; - Approve the appointment and removal of an investment consultant(s), as necessary or appropriate, to render advice on the investment program and the selection and evaluation of investment options and to perform other duties, as appropriate; - Monitor, or cause to be monitored, the investment performance of the investment options; - Approve and monitor of a glidepath for the Program.
+- Determining Approve the types of investment options offered within the Program Plans so as to provide a broad range of options along the risk/return spectrum;- - Selecting Approve the appointment and terminating removal of investment options; , including any delegated glidepath providers; - Selecting Approve the appointment and removal of an investment consultant(s), as necessary or appropriate, to render advice on the investment program and the selection and evaluation of investment options and to perform other duties, as appropriate;

+- Establishing performance investment objectives for each investment option; - MonitoringMonitor, or causingcause to be monitored, the investment performance of the Program's investment options; and - Communicating responsibilities, objectives and guidelines to fiduciaries and service providers as described in this policy. - Approve and monitor of a glidepath for the Program.